 The time measurement is done automatically, using optical measuring gates or with a stopwatch (depending on availability of the equipment).

-The robot must start behind the starting line and must move along the designated track until it touches the finishing line.
+The robot must be started behind the starting line and must move inside the maze autonomously, until it touches the finishing line.

+Team members should stay behind the start line of the mase.

+The team is awarded by one penalty point for each case of the robot colliding (touching) the walls of the maze.

+In case of a collision with a wall, a team member can change the robot’s position and orientation, placing the robot behind the point, where robot collided with the wall.
+Timer keeps running while the team member changes the robot position.
+The team member should immediately return behind the start line after the manipulation.
+One penalty point will be awarded to the team for each case of robot colliding with a wall.

 Each team will be given 2 tries to achieve the team’s fastest time.
 The fastest time out of the two tries will be taken as the team’s final time.

+The penalty points awarded to the team in both runs will be summed up in the final result.

 Team members will be given 1 minute of setting up time before the start of their competition.